 Top Boating Areas

-Popular spots include Geist Reservoir near Indianapolis, Lake Monroe in Bloomington, and Patoka Lake in southern Indiana.
-These areas offer calm waters ideal for cruising, fishing, and watersports.
+Geist Reservoir near Indianapolis, Lake Monroe in Bloomington, and Patoka Lake in southern Indiana offer the most accessible boating for active adult residents.

 Average Weather for Boating

-The boating season typically runs from May through September.
-Summers are warm and humid with highs in the 80s, while spring and early fall bring cooler but comfortable boating weather.
+The season runs May through September.
+Summers are warm and humid with highs in the 80s; spring and early fall bring cooler but comfortable conditions.

 55+ Waterfront Communities in Indiana With Boat Access